To use a model in the China (Beijing) region, go to the API key page for the China (Beijing) region

 Events (server to client)

-Events are messages returned from the server to the client.
-They are in JSON format and represent different processing stages.
+Events are messages that the server sends to the client.
+These events are in JSON format and represent different processing stages.

-The binary audio returned from the server to the client is not included in any event and must be received separately.
+The binary audio that the server returns to the client is not included in any event and must be received separately.

 1. task-started event: Task has started

-When you receive the task-started event from the server, it indicates that the task has started successfully.
-You can send a continue-task instruction or a finish-task instruction to the server only after receiving this event.
-Otherwise, the task will fail.
+The task-started event from the server indicates that the task has started successfully.
+You must receive this event before you send a continue-task instruction or a finish-task instruction to the server.
+Otherwise, the task fails.

 Example: